-Preventative Search and Rescue (PSAR) programs exist at many popular US National Park and US National Forest trailheads.
+Preventative Search and Rescue (PSAR) programs exist at many popular national park and national forest trail heads.
 The concept is simple; the impact is significant.
-Volunteers and in some cases uniformed rangers are present during peak use periods to provide information on trail conditions, weather hazards, wildlife, proper hydration and personal safety.
+Volunteers are present during peak use periods to provide information on trail conditions, weather hazards, wildlife, proper hydration and personal safety.

-FoNAF partners with the Forest Service (FS), Coconino County Sheriff’s Office Search and Rescue and Northern Arizona University School of Forestry to provide this service at the Humphries Peak Trailhead adjacent to the Snowbowl Ski Resort.
-The season of highest usage is April through October with weekend days having the most visitors.
-While highly variable the number of visitors can exceed two to three hundred a day.
-Visitors range from high-altitude mountaineers to families with small children and experience spans “frequent peak-bagger” to “never hiked a trail before.”
+FoNAF partners with the Forest Service to provide this service at high traffic trail heads such as the Humphryes Peak trail head adjacent to the Snowbowl Ski Resort.
+The season of highest usage is May through October with weekend days having the most visitors.

 Our volunteers are positioned at the trail head greeting hikers, providing safety tips to enhance their experience of the wilderness and offering alternative trail options for those seeking less strenuous activity.
 Often other volunteers on the team venture out on the trail meeting visitors along the way, offering information regarding trail conditions, advice on weather and sometimes assisting with minor first aid issues.

 Due to the nature of this program FoNAF coordinates with Coconino County Sheriff’s Office Search and Rescue on public awareness training, education and trail information efforts.